jagadish9084/learnbay-ds-ml-course/data-cleaning/Notes.md

 - Data cleaning is a crucial step in the machine learning (ML) pipeline, as it involves identifying and removing any missing, duplicate, or irrelevant data.
 - The goal of data cleaning is to ensure that the data is accurate, consistent, and free of errors, as incorrect or inconsistent data can negatively impact the performance of the ML model.
 - Data cleaning, also known as data cleansing or data preprocessing.
 - Data cleaning is a crucial step in data science, as it ensures that the data you use for analysis or modeling is accurate, consistent, and free of errors.
-Here are the:
+Here are the

 ## Common steps involved in data cleaning:
 ### 1. Data Inspection